The URL Structure For An Amazon Product Listing: Where’s The ASIN?

 Amazon Content-Related Challenges

-Many businesses face the challenge of keeping up with Amazon’s dynamic taxonomy.
+Many B2B businesses face the challenge of keeping up with Amazon’s dynamic taxonomy.
 It means regular product content updates, adjusting to Amazon product data requirements, and managing considerable numbers of Amazon feeds.
 If run manually, it requires a lot of time and energy and increases the chances of human errors.

-Now that Amazon has introduced the AFS (Amazon Feed Specification) program, the businesses are able to manage product data within Amazon automatically.
+Now that Amazon has introduced the AFS (Amazon Feed Specification) program, businesses are able to manage product data within Amazon automatically.
 For that, the companies have to automate the product data flow.

-Here’s where Gepard Syndicator comes in handy.
-The tool automates manual data entries, provides you with timely product feed updates, adjusts your product data formats to Amazon requirements, offers data validation, saves you from long hours of manual work and costly data errors.
+Here’s where Gepard Syndicator tool comes in handy.
+The tool automates manual data entries, provides you with timely product feed updates, adjusts your product data formats to Amazon requirements, offers data validation, and saves you from long hours of manual work and costly data errors.

 Take A Lead On Amazon With Gepard

-With Gepard PIM intelligent data mapping, product content syndication, easy-to-navigate interface, and automated data workflow tools, you can enhance your Amazon sales, speed up time-to-market and outpace your business competitors.
+With Gepard PIM intelligent data mapping, product content syndication, easy-to-navigate interface, and automated data workflow tools, you can enhance your Amazon sales, speed up time-to-market, and outpace your business competitors.

 Learn how to conquer the leading eCommerce platforms — try Gepard Free Personalized Demo now.